thinkmaps/Puzzle/README.md

 Puzzle
 ======

-THis is an interactive puzzle game on a map.
+This is an interactive puzzle game on a map.
 It depends on a map, which is hosted at arcgis.com.
 The game uses HTML5 features for drag & drop and and works best with Chrome, Firefox, Safari or InternetExplorer 9+.